Yicheng-1218/Yicheng-1218/README.md

 ## 🛠️ About Me:
-I’m an AI Solution Architect focused on designing and building applied systems that integrate Large Language Models to solve real-world problems.
+I’m an AI developer focused on designing and building applied systems that integrate Large Language Models to solve real-world problems.

 My work bridges the gap between business goals, user experience, and technical feasibility — delivering practical solutions, not just prototypes.